 A chatbot is an application that has written or spoken natural language as its user interface.
 In other words, a conversation is the means through which questions are answered, requests are serviced, and so on.

 The following table lists Microsoft products and services for building bots, who they support, and a brief description.
-Following sections describe each product in more detail.
+The following sections describe each product in more detail.